lizfischer/dvt-workshop/README.md

 2. Run `python -m http.server --directory full-data-output`
 3. Open [localhost:8000](http://locahost:8000/) in your web browser.

 We've also pulled select data from the JSON files DVT produces for every video and compiled them into a `AllData.csv` for easy viewing.
-This file contains:
+This file contains: video name, number of shots, number of shots with people, objects and people detected, avgerage number of people per shot, most common shot length, and average shot duration in seconds.

 ## 5. Discussion Questions
 As you do the above activities, consider the following questions based on what role you were assigned: